 The Foster Poetry Prize

-The Foster Poetry Prize is awarded to the author of the single best submitted poem, along with $1000 and publication in CV2.
-Four honourable mentions are also awarded, each with a cash prize.
+Formerly known as the Young Buck Poetry Prize, the Foster Poetry Prize is a writing contest for emerging poets of any age.
+The prize is awarded to the author of the single best submitted poem, along with $1000 and publication in CV2.
+Three honourable mentions are also awarded, each with a cash prize and publication in CV2.

 Full contest rules

 - Participating poets can be any age, but must not have published a full-length book of poetry (chapbooks are fine).
 All entrants must be willing to provide proof of their publication history if requested.

 - Open to Canadian and International poets.